 It’s our collective responsibility to look after each other.
 This is one of the things that makes Canada one of the best and safest countries in the world.
 Most wanted individuals have either been indicted or convicted of committing major crimes.
 These individuals have broken the law (or are suspected to have done so) and are likely to break the law again, because being on the run is very difficult to sustain, both financially and psychologically.
 They represent a threat to our communities, and they should face justice.

 Absolutely not!
-We cooperate with police services to boost their requests for assistance from the public on ‘most wanted’ cases.
-A police officer would never tell you to try to apprehend yourself a most wanted individual.
+We cooperate with police services to amplify their requests for the public's assistance on most wanted cases.
+A police officer would never tell you to try to apprehend a most wanted individual yourself.
 If you see a most wanted individual or have a tip to submit, contact Crime Stoppers, the police, or 911.
 Don’t forget that citizens are the eyes and ears of the police.